 - Transfer applicants must provide official transcripts of credit from all institutions of higher education previously attended.

-- Transfer applicants must provide proof of high school completion either by an official high school transcript or HSE results.
+- Transfer applicants with less than 12 hours must provide proof of high school completion either by an official high school transcript or HSE results.

 - Transfer applicants may be required to meet certain transfer GPA requirements for a subset of courses for admission to specialized programs at the discretion of the department offering the program.